-Some guidelines that work for US.
+Some guidelines that work for us...

-- For a system that is designed for say 13.5v~14v DC (Many start-sets) it's usually OK to replace it with a good quality 15~18v regulated DC power supply. - It MUST NOT be significantly higher in power (Power in Amps) than the original power supply. - Do check for / observe the correct connection polarity if swapping power supplies. - The polarity of the NEW power supply must match the polarity of the OLD supply. - Don't try to push it too far.
+For a system that is designed for say 13.5V~14V DC (many starter sets) it's usually OK to replace it with a good quality 15~18V regulated DC power supply.

+It MUST NOT be significantly higher in power (power in amps) than the original power supply.

+Do check for / observe the correct connection polarity if swapping power supplies.

+The polarity of the NEW power supply must match the polarity of the OLD supply.

+Don't try to push it too far.
 Keep it reasonable.
 All experimentation is at your own risk!

-POWER SUPPLY CHOICES
+Power Supply Choices

-Calculating power need and achieving best results without guessing at it!
+Calculating power need and achieving the best results without guessing at it!

-Power supply for the DCC System.
+Power for the DCC system.

 We have shown you excellent examples already and we have also shown you why a good supply is needed.
-The final choice is up to you, but make sure it matches the capabilities of your system in current draw.
+The final choice is up to you, but make sure it matches the capabilities of your system current draw.

-DCC systems are rated at the current level they are able to safely HANDLE internally and DELIVER to the track.
-Adding a power supply that has significantly higher power handling than the DCC system will NOT do anything to increase the ability of the DCC system to deliver power, but it MAY allow excess of current to cause damage.
+DCC systems are rated at the current level they are able to safely handle internally and deliver to the track.
+Adding a power supply that has significantly higher power handling than the DCC system will not do anything to increase the ability of the DCC system to deliver power, but it may allow excess of current to cause damage.

-If you really must use AC, then as a rule of thumb look for a 15V to 18v AC supply equal or preferably up to 20% higher in current rating than the DCC system.
-Make sure it really IS rated at your local mains supply voltage too. (so it doesn't start dropping voltage as it reaches its limit).
+If you really must use AC, then as a rule of thumb, look for a 15V to 18V AC supply equal or preferably up to 20% higher in current rating than the DCC system.
+Make sure it really is rated at your local mains supply voltage, too (so it doesn't start dropping voltage as it reaches its limit).

-Better still, as already explained - Use a properly regulated DC supply that matches the system power properly.
-Either choice will give you good stability at maximum current draw...
-(But the regulated DC supply will always give the best stability under load.)
+Better still, as already explained, use a properly regulated DC supply that matches the system power properly.
+Either choice will give you a good stability at maximum current draw (but the regulated DC supply will always give the best stability under load).

-Power Supply for Solenoid type turnout or point motors.
-Manufacturers very rarely good provide guidance here, but one thing is certain - there is no way the average train-set controller power pack will give you enough power for reliable operation of low impedance solenoids such as Hornby, Peco, Seep, Atlas or similar types.

-The best way to work out the ideal power supply for your own brand of solenoid motors is to use ohms law.
+Power supply for solenoid type turnout or point motors.

+Manufacturers vary rarely provide good guidance here, but one thing is certain - there is no way the average trainset controller power pack will give you enough power for reliable operation of low impedance solenoids such as Hornby, Peco, Seep, Atlas or similar types.
+The best way to work out the ideal power supply for your own brand of solenoid motors is to use Ohm's Law.

-This is theoretically expressed as E=I/R when used to calculate current need....
-However I will translate it to more commonly understood terms as (E = amps/current, I = voltage, R = Resistance).
+This is theoretically expressed as E=I/R when used to calculate current need.
+However, I will translate it to more commonly understood terms as (E = amps/current, I = voltage, R = resistance).
 So needed current (amps) is equal to the voltage you use divided by the resistance of the item being powered.

-I am keeping it simple... so by all means GOOGLE "Ohms law" if you want more tech-talk)
+I am keeping it simple, so by all means Google "Ohm's Law" if you want more tech-talk.

-Academic terms are not so familiar - So I have added some plain English here to clarify it a little.
+Academic terms are not so familiar, so I've added some plain English here to clarify it a little.

-Ohm's Law defines the relationships between (P) watts or power, (E) voltage, (I) amps or current, and (R) resistance.
-One ohm is the resistance value through which one volt will maintain a current of one ampere.
+Ohm's Law defines the relationships between (P) watts or power, (E) voltage, (I) amps or current and (R) resistance.
+One Ohm is the resistance value through which one volt will maintain a current of one Ampere.